1 .... The Actual Weekend Scenarios

 marker, out in groups of three, all teeing off from hole # 1.
 Normal intervals

-between groups could be either ten or nine minutes, plus a 20-minute interval
+between groups could be either ten or nine minutes, plus slightly longer

 -----------------------------------------------------------------------